Previous dayNovember 20, 2025Next day

 612.9 km---✓ ReviewedUSGS →

 A magnitude 4.3 earthquake was recorded 297 km E of Levuka, Fiji on November 20, 2025 at 23:31 UTC.
-At 612.9 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at -18.009°N, -177.875°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This is the deepest earthquake in the current dataset — a deep-focus event.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-20